stroiman/respect/Documentation.md

 Now you can run `npm run dev` in one terminal, and it will compile reason files, and run tests, as files are written on disk.

+**Caution** When implementing this target, you can experience false positives.
+The tests are executed whenever a `.js` file has changed.
+And sometimes when the bucklescript build fails, it still touches some of the `.js` files, causing a test run to execute, when we don't want it to.

 ## Syntax